wp-plugins/rublon/readme.txt

 = How to use Rublon? =

-In order to use Rublon please go to "Your Profile" section and click "Secure your account with Rublon".
+In order to use Rublon please go to "Your Profile" section and click "Protect your account".

 = Is Rublon available for my smartphone? =